openstack/ironic-specs/specs/approved/mercury.rst

 ------------------

-This proposal is intentionally designed to be limited and isolated to minimze risk and reduce deployment complexity.
+This proposal is intentionally designed to be limited and isolated to minimize risk and reduce deployment complexity.
 It is also intentionally modeled as a tool to "do something", and that "something" happens to be configuration in area where device locking is necessary.
 This realistically means that the only content written to disk is going to be lock files.